 PC Version Extras

-Also available for PC was a handy benchmark tool that loaded up a bunch of pre-recorded real time scenes that tested your pcs hardware, at the end you would be given a rating and advise on what to do based on the results.
+Also available for PC was a handy benchmark tool that loaded up a bunch of pre-recorded real time scenes of areas becoming flooded with enemies in order to test players' hardware.

 On February 3, 2011, Devil May Cry 4: Refrain was released on iOS to average reviews.
 It is in essence a very condensed version of the console game, with limited levels and a somewhat automated combat system.